 Your doctor will tell you how much of this medicine you should take.
-This will depend on your condition and whether you are taking any other medicines
+This will depend on your condition and whether you are taking any other medicines.

-The doses below may be lower if you have problems with your kidneys.
+The doses below may be lower if you are elderly or have kidney problems.